John Silvanus Davis: Life in Salt Lake City 1854–1861

-When Davis reached Salt Lake City, he started teaching English to the Welsh Saints.
-He taught various subjects throughout his life on topics ranging from writing to astronomy, both of which he knew well.

-Davis first met Brigham Young in December 1854.
-Young advised Davis to go into farming until he found out he was a printer.
-He instead directed him to pursue his trade at the Deseret News.
+When John Silvanus Davis reached Salt Lake City, he started teaching English to the Welsh Saints.
+He taught throughout his life topics ranging from writing to astronomy, both of which he knew well.
+In December 1854, Davis first met Brigham Young, who advised Davis to go into farming until he found Davis was a printer, so he instead directed him to work at Deseret News.

-On July 23, 1856, Brigham Young invited several prominent Latter-day Saints to join him at the mouth of Big Cottonwood Canyon for a Pioneer Day celebration.
-Davis and Elizabeth were among them.
-The next day, they received word of General Albert S. Johnston's army approaching the Great Salt Lake Valley during the Utah War.
-The Latter-day Saints had been driven from the eastern United States and were determined to stand their ground in Utah.
-Brigham Young ordered the Saints to bury the foundation of the Salt Lake Temple to protect it from destruction.
-Then, the Davises, along with the Deseret News staff and the presses, moved to Fillmore, Utah until the end of the Utah War.
+On July 23, 1856, Brigham Young invited several prominent LDS adherents to join him at the mouth of Big Cottonwood Canyon for a Pioneer Day celebration, among them were John and Elizabeth Davis.
+The next day, the LDS adherents received news of General Albert S. Johnston's army approaching the Great Salt Lake Valley during the Utah War.
+The Latter-day Saints had been driven from the eastern US and were determined to stand their ground in Utah.
+Brigham Young ordered his followers to bury the foundation of the Salt Lake Temple to protect it from destruction.
+The Davises, along with the Deseret News staff and the presses, moved to Fillmore, Utah, until the end of the Utah War.
 They returned to Salt Lake City in September 1858.

 Career as a printer

 In the late eighteenth and nineteenth centuries, political and social changes led to a renewed interest in religion.
-Different Christian sects started printing tracts, books, and hymnals teaching their beliefs.
-The Church of Jesus Christ of Latter Day Saints (the Mormons) were no exception.
-These efforts were ecumenical in the beginning of the nineteenth century, but by mid-century the printers started showing more interest in printing for their own denominations.
-Many printers at the time "placed messianic faith in the power of the press."
-It wasn't just a tool to print text.
-It was a divine gift, provided to "turn the unfaithful multitudes toward Christ."
-Joseph Smith also understood the importance of the press as a tool to preach the Gospel.
-The night before he was killed, Smith told Dan Jones, "you shall have $1100, and the start for Wales, not with your fingers in your mouth but prepared to buy a press and do business aright."
+Different Christian sects, including The Church of Jesus Christ of Latter Day Saints (LDS Church; the Mormons), started printing tracts, books, and hymnals teaching their beliefs.
+These efforts were ecumenical in the beginning of the nineteenth century, but by mid-century, printers started showing more interest in printing for their own denominations.
+Many printers at the time "placed messianic faith in the power of the press", which was seen as a divine gift that was provided to "turn the unfaithful multitudes toward Christ".
+LDS Church founder Joseph Smith understood the importance of the press as a tool to preach the Gospel.
+The night before he was killed, Smith told Dan Jones: "you shall have $1100, and the start for Wales, not with your fingers in your mouth but prepared to buy a press and do business aright".